 Yes, but set the temperature to 950F or less.
 This is because children adapt less to high temperature compared with adults.
 Still for the same reason, only allow your children to spend a maximum of 15 minutes inside the tub and NEVER leave them alone.

 - I Have A Heart Condition and I Am Slightly Hypertensive, Should I Make Use of The Tub?

 I will advise that you consult with your physician first. if he answers yes, set the temperature to a maximum of 1040F.
 This is because the increase in temperature causes increase in blood pressure which can lead to stroke, heart attack or even death.

 - I Eat Out And Drink A Lot Of Alcohol, Should I Make Use Of The Tub?

-The answer is no. this is because junk food and alcohol drinking cause increase in blood pressure and increase in temperature cause an increase in blood pressure which lead to similar causes like that of someone with a heart condition – stroke, heart attack or even death.
+The answer is no. this is because of junk food and alcohol drinking increasing blood pressure.
+Increase in temperature causes an increase in blood pressure which leads to similar causes like that of someone with a heart condition – stroke, heart attack or even death.